How to Decrease Your BigCommerce Cart Abandonment Rate?

 On BigCommerce, an abandoned cart is defined as “when a shopper leaves the cart without attempting payment and the cart has been inactive for one hour.”
 This is a pretty standard definition.

 Abandoned cart recovery is all about preventing visitors on your ecommerce store from leaving without checking out.
+To effectively address abandoned carts for BigCommerce, it’s crucial to implement strategies that encourage customers to complete their purchases.

 Why is cart abandonment rate an essential metric for BigCommerce stores?